 Master's programme in Sustainable Energy Engineering

-The Sustainable Energy Engineering (SEE) programme provides state-of-the-art education in the fields of solar energy, power generation and energy utilisation in the built environment.
+The master's programme in Sustainable Energy Engineering provides state-of-the-art education in the fields of solar energy, power generation, energy utilisation, turbomachinery and transformation of energy systems.
 The emphasis is placed on dealing with energy engineering tasks with due consideration of technical, environmental and socio-economic issues.

-The curricula for the three specialisations – Sustainable Power Generation, Sustainable Energy Utilisation in the Built Environment and Solar Energy – are marked by an intensive introductory period followed by broad-based coursework giving participants a solid foundation for the particular study track.
+The curricula for the SEE MSc programme, including the four study profiles – Sustainable Power Generation, Sustainable Energy Utilisation, Transformation of Energy Systems, and Solar Energy – are marked by an intensive introductory period followed by broad-based coursework giving participants a solid foundation for the particular study track.
 Advanced methods are applied to identify, describe, quantify and find solutions to a diverse range of energy engineering problems.

 Courses are offered by faculty who also are engaged in research and collaboration with industry.
 Also, many courses employ professionals from industry as guest lectures on topics related to the practical side of the curriculum.
 Examples of external partnerships in our curriculum 2017 are Sweco, Fortum, World Bank, Absolicon, Stockholm Environmental Institute, to mention just a few.

 Teaching methods aim at student-centred learning and hands-on work, challenge-driven education.
 This means a large content of project-based learning activities.
 Digitally based learning activities are common, including the concept of, video lectures, and computerized automatically corrected homework/quizzes/exams.